 The St. Louis Sinus Center tailors treatments to each individual depending on their symptoms and diagnosis.
 In some cases, multiple medications are used together.
-These medications may be taken for brief periods of a few weeks or for a longer of time.
+These medications may be taken for brief periods of time, a few weeks or a longer time.
 The medications are designed to treat the symptoms and/or clear away infection.

 Saline Sprays/Salt Water Irrigations – Using an over the counter mild saline spray or irrigation system regularly will cleanse and moisten the sinuses.
 This can cut down on infections.

 Pain Relievers – Over the counter pain relievers such as Tylenol and Motrin are useful to help with headaches and facial pain associated with sinusitis.

 Mucus Thinning Agent – Guaifenesin is our preferred mucous thinning agent.
 Guaifenesin acts by making mucus more watery so its easier to clear from your nose and sinuses.
 When using Guaifenesin it is very important to drink plenty of water.